Browse the Guide:

 BUCK, W. G. (1836-?).
 LETTER, 1863.
 0.1 cu. ft.
 Resident of Fort Madison, Iowa; private in Company K, 17th Iowa Infantry.
 Four-page letter, dated December 2, 1863 and addressed to "friend and cousin," describes regiment's movements through the fall of 1863; land and people of eastern Tennessee; the use of pontoon bridges; the battles of Chattanooga, Tunnel Hill and Mission Ridge; and personal matters.
 Online transcript available.
 Civil War Small Manuscripts Collection.
 Ms2003-014.

 BUCKHORN COAL COMPANY.
 RECORDS, 1880-1961.
 1.2 cu. ft.
 Company that owned coal lands in Russell and Buchanan counties in Virginia.
 Records include ledgers (stock transfers and cash books); blueprint maps showing coal lands, leases, and tunnels; and prospectus and abstracts of leases.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Ms84-175.